junxit/us-congress-code/title-42/chapter-6a/sec-292d.md

         - **(I)** has been accepted for enrollment at an eligible institution, or (II) in the case of a student attending an eligible institution, is in good standing at that institution, as determined by the institution;
       - **(ii)** is or will be a full-time student at the eligible institution;
       - **(iii)** has agreed that all funds received under such loan shall be used solely for tuition, other reasonable educational expenses, including fees, books, and laboratory expenses, and reasonable living expenses, incurred by such students;
-      - **(iv)** if required under section 453 of title 50, Appendix, to present himself for and submit to registration under such section, has presented himself and submitted to registration under such section; and
+      - **(iv)** if required under section 3802 of title 50 to present himself for and submit to registration under such section, has presented himself and submitted to registration under such section; and
       - **(v)** in the case of a pharmacy student, has satisfactorily completed three years of training; or
     - **(B)** an individual who—
       - **(i)** has previously had a loan insured under this subpart when the individual was a full-time student at an eligible institution;
       - **(ii)** is in a period during which, pursuant to paragraph (2), the principal amount of such previous loan need not be paid;
       - **(iii)** has agreed that all funds received under the proposed loan shall be used solely for repayment of interest due on previous loans made under this subpart; and
-      - **(iv)** if required under section 453 of title 50, Appendix, to present himself for and submit to registration under such section, has presented himself and submitted to registration under such section;
+      - **(iv)** if required under section 3802 of title 50 to present himself for and submit to registration under such section, has presented himself and submitted to registration under such section;
   - **(2)** evidenced by a note or other written agreement which—
     - **(A)** is made without security and without endorsement, except that if the borrower is a minor and such note or other written agreement executed by him would not, under the applicable law, create a binding obligation, an endorsement may be required;
     - **(B)** provides for repayment of the principal amount of the loan in installments over a period of not less than 10 years (unless sooner repaid) nor more than 25 years beginning not earlier than 9 months nor later than 12 months after the date of—